molab-itp/content-2024-01/weeks/01_intro.md

 ## In Class Exercises

+- create a github account if you don't already have one

+- email me your github id
+- you will be added to the course molab-itp organization so that you can edit the wiki in the next step

 - opt-in to public exposure,
   pick your [nom de plume / pen name / pseudonym](https://en.wikipedia.org/wiki/Pen_name) for your [student wiki page](https://github.com/molab-itp/content-2024-01/wiki)